jcfitzpatrick12/grso/README.md

 # grso: GNU Radio for Solar Observations

-# NOTE
+## Important Announcement :loudspeaker:

-This repository is no longer under active development, and will be replaced with a new program called SPECTRE.
-Links to follow.
+**This repository (grso) is no longer under active development.
+Development efforts have shifted to a new and improved program named SPECTRE.**

+**For the latest updates, features, and contributions, please refer to the new SPECTRE project.
+The link to the new project will be provided here shortly.**

 ## Introduction
 Software back-end for solar radio observations using ```gnuradio```.
 Interfacing with SDRPlay RSP series through [gr-sdrplay3](https://github.com/fventuri/gr-sdrplay3.git).
 Automated scripts for the continous collection, storing and post-processing of radio spectrograms.
 Designed to work with [```grso-docker```](https://github.com/jcfitzpatrick12/grso-docker.git).